Data Privacy Statement

 Notice and Choice

-To the extent permitted by the Safe Harbor Agreement, we reserve the right to process personal information in the course of providing professional services to our clients without the knowledge of individuals involved.
+We reserve the right to process personal information in the course of providing professional services to our clients without the knowledge of individuals involved.
 Where we collect, at the direction of our clients, personal information directly from individuals in the E.U. or Switzerland it remains the responsibility of our client to inform the individual of the purposes for which we collect and use it and the types of non-agent third parties to which the information is disclosed.
 It remains the responsibility of our client to inform those individuals about the choices and means, if any, offered the individuals for limiting the use or disclosure of their information.

 Disclosures and Transfers